 Unlocking the phone

-Even if your phone is technically compatible with a particular network, the SIM slot still needs to be unlocked to be able to work on carriers both in the U.S. and abroad.
+Even if your phone is technically compatible with a particular network, the SIM slot still needs to be unlocked to work on carriers both in the U.S. and abroad.

-Let's discuss the individual carriers themselves, and why your phone — perhaps one you bought through your old carrier, or purchased unlocked from, say, Amazon — may or may not work on the network.
+Let's discuss the individual carriers themselves, and why your phone — perhaps one you bought through your old carrier or purchased unlocked — may or may not work on the network.

-There aren't that many Verizon-powered alternative carriers, or MVNOs, in the U.S., so we'll start with the easy one.
-Companies like Total Wireless or Straight Talk, which are powered by Verizon's network, make it pretty easy to bring your own phone.
-They ask that you make sure your phone supports CDMA service, and offer network checkers to help you verify that your phone will indeed work on their network.
+There aren't that many Verizon-powered MVNO, or MVNOs, in the U.S., so we'll start with the easy one.
+Companies like Visible or US Mobile, that use Verizon's network, make it pretty easy to bring your own phone.
+If you aren't sure if your phone will work you can always check on the MVNO's website.

 Quick trick: Open your phone's dialler and type *#06# to get its MEID number.